 This uniformization result is a crucial step in constructing an N=2 superconformal field theory following the work of Huang \cite{H-book}-\cite{H2005-2} and Huang and Lepowsky \cite{HL1}-\cite{HL7} in the nonsuper case, and the author \cite{B-announce}-\cite{B-change} in the N=1 superconformal case.
 The extension of this program to the N=2 superconformal case was initiated in \cite{B-n2moduli}.
-The present paper allows the results of \cite{B-n2moduli} to be put into the context of the description of the entire moduli space of genus-zero N=2 superconformal super-Riemann surfaces.
+The present paper allows the results of \cite{B-n2moduli} to be put into the context of the description of the entire moduli space of genus-zero N=2 superconformal worldsheets modeled as genus-zero N=2 superconformal DeWitt super-Riemann surfaces with half-infinite tubes.
 In \cite{B-autogroups}, we have determined the Lie supergroups of automorphisms of each N=2 superconformal equivalence class of genus-zero N=2 superconformal super-Riemann surface, and this work along with that of the present paper provides the necessary results to proceed in defining the moduli space of N=2 superspheres with tubes and a sewing operation modeling the worldsheet approach to genus-zero two-dimensional N=2 superconformal field theory.